codersforcauses/bluecrew/documentation/docs/developer.md

 2. In the `server` folder, run `python manage.py runserver` to start the server at `localhost:8000`

 > Note:
-> These instructions are for if you are using the dev container (Recommended)/
+> These instructions are for if you are using the dev container (recommended).

-> For manual setup see end of README.
+> See the "Manual Setup" section below if you are not using the devcontainer.

 ### Server